adrizos/sdl_net-multiplayer-tech-spike/README.md

 # sdl_net-multiplayer-tech-spike
-Testing out the networked multiplayer library SDL_Net using C++
+Testing out the networked multiplayer library SDL_Net using C++ and headerphile's tutorial.